Close Menu

 Safety Instructions

-5. Do not touch the bit or the workpiece immediately after the operation.
+4. Do not touch the bit or the workpiece immediately after operation — they may be extremely hot and could burn your skin.

-14. Do not touch the terminals with any conductive material.
+9. Do not short the battery cartridge or touch the terminals with any conductive material.

 Specifications